gl1tterbomb/gl1tterbomb/README.md

       **[FANDOM I AM IN]**

-          ★ Rescue bots/Transformers, Marvel, DC, Octonauts,Incredibles, Undertale, Deltarune, Star Trek, FNAF, Monster High, Good Omens, RDR2, Villainous, Ninjago, TMNT, + Others!
+          ★ Rescue bots/Transformers, Marvel, DC, Octonauts, Incredibles, Undertale, Deltarune, Star Trek, FNAF, Monster High, Good Omens, RDR2, Villainous, Ninjago, TMNT, + Others!

-New to; Hannibal,House M.D, Haunted hotel,Sherlock holmes,Brokeback mountain, Doctor who, Spooky month, and Dispatch
+New to; Hannibal, House M.D, Haunted Hotel, Sherlock Holmes, Brokeback Mountain, Doctor Who, Spooky month, and Dispatch

       **[Extra INFO/BYI;]**

-          Just so you know, I act cringe on purpose. if you don't like it, tell me👍  saying this rn most people think I'm being serious I'm very sorry😭
+          Just so you know, I act cringe on purpose.
+If you don't like it, tell me👍  saying this rn most people think I'm being serious I'm very sorry😭

      ***♡ - [ DOUBLES ]***                                                                               Doubles?
 I don't really mind.
 I sometimes won’t interact with doubles of my ID/highest kins, I mean, depending on how I feel, unless we’re already friends.
 I carelessly about doubles, saying "ooh that's me".
 I do take my kintye seriously,;-; I thought it would be nice to believe that double lives in a different universe or something like that.
 I'm aware that I don't own any of the characters; if you have a problem with me not being fan of doubles, idk just don't int?